TanyaPS/GORM/doc/Overview.md

   - if job is a command
     - do commmand and return to listen
   - read job and spawn a process (Job.pm)
-  - if hourly file and day is complete
-    - create day files
-    - create day job in /data/queue
   - return to listen
 - Job.pm workdir (child process)
+  - if hour2daily job
+    - create day from hours and continue as a daily file
   - rewrite RINEX headers
   - create required intervals
   - Gapanalyze
   - QC
-  - copy to /data/upload
+  - copy to /data/upload (distribute)
   - if daily file
     - remove workdir
+    - exit
+  - if hourly file
+    - if day is complete
+      - submit hour2daily job
   - exit
 - ftpuploader
   - spawn a process per destination